kuruvameenakshi79-star/Face-Emotion-Recogniton-Using-Image-Processing-for-Ambient-Automation/README.md

-# Image-Processing-Based-on-Emotion-Recognition-Mini-Project
-Image Processing Based on Emotion Recognition Mini Project
+Face Emotion Recognition Using Image Processing for Ambient Automation